 The films selected for the International Competition: Short Films and some selected for other sections will be available on the Festival Scope site.
 Free access is available only for film industry professionals with subscriptions.

 Bringing the film festival experience further, the Festival International de Films de Fribourg partners with Festival Scope to offer the selected short and feature films an additional screening, online and limited to 200 people.
 The screening will take place in a virtual theatre hosted by Festival Scope (www.festivalscope.com).
-This theater will stay open for 2 weeks only starting on 29th March 2021.
+This theater will stay open for 2 weeks only starting on the day after the end of the Festival.
 The films will be screened for free, in secure streaming with one viewing per person and no downloads allowed.
 The aim of the initiative is to bring additional visibility to the films through media partnerships and targeted promotion.
 The members of Festival Scope team will contact you for your permission and regarding the technical questions.

 Press and industry screenings